-To this date, Salesforce has had over 150,000 customers across the world and is behind the scenes of such business behemoths as American Express, Sony, and the Coca-Cola Enterprise.
+To date, Salesforce has had over 150,000 customers worldwide and is behind the scenes of business behemoths such as American Express, Sony, and the Coca-Cola Enterprise.

 Also, since 2015 the company has partnered with Apple to improve apps for businesses and started collaborating with Facebook in launching Facebook Analytics for marketers in 2017.

-Now, Salesforce dominates the CRM market with a 20% market share and its share prices are only going to increase.
+Now, Salesforce dominates the CRM market with a 20% market share, and its share prices will only increase.

-So, what makes this company so popular, and why do so many businesses from start-ups to Fortune 500 jump on the Salesforce train?
+What makes this company so popular, and why do so many businesses, from start-ups to Fortune 500, jump on the Salesforce train?

-To understand it better we need to dig into the Salesforce and CRM market history and history of the CRM market first.
+To understand it better, we need to dig into the Salesforce and CRM market history and the history of the CRM market first.

 A Bit of Salesforce & CRM Background

 Salesforce revolutionized technology and the CRM world in 1999, being one of the first cloud computing companies.
 What was unique about it?
-Salesforce started delivering its software through Internet browsers instead of company-hosted servers thereby reducing costs on their building, installing, maintenance, and support.
+Salesforce started delivering its software through Internet browsers instead of company-hosted servers, thereby reducing building, installation, maintenance, and support costs.

-Also, Salesforce enabled users to get access to their software from anywhere, not only from the office building.
+Also, Salesforce enabled users to access their software from anywhere, not only from the office building.

-In fact, it always required external help from highly-skilled developers (and that was exactly what our company did since Ascendix’s founding in 1996).
+It always required external help from highly skilled developers (and that was exactly what our company has done since Ascendix’s founding in 1996).

-In contrast to it, Salesforce offered the combination of simplicity, scalability, and online accessibility to data from any point on Earth in their software solution which made them an instant hit and a global leader on the market.
+In contrast, Salesforce offered a combination of simplicity, scalability, and online accessibility to data from any point on Earth in its software solution, making them an instant hit and a global leader in the market.

 Ok, But What is Salesforce Used for?

-Salesforce’s ecosystem hosts a number of various cloud platforms that allow you to interact with different data and service your customers in various capacities.
+Salesforce’s ecosystem hosts a number of various cloud platforms that allow you to interact with different data and service your customers in multiple capacities.

 It helps you understand your customers better by providing a 360-degree view of your customer’s lifecycle, improved and centralized data management, streamlined workflows, and integrated systems in a zip.

-Despite having numerous products, CRM is still the lifeblood of Salesforce’s entire model and it is optimized for different business niches in Salesforce Clouds.
+Despite numerous products, CRM is still the lifeblood of Salesforce’s entire model, optimized for different business niches in Salesforce Clouds.

 The Sales Cloud is a CRM platform that was Salesforce’s first and most popular product.
 This product is designed for the management of your organization’s sales.
-Initially, this cloud was created for B2B (Business-to-Business) companies to guide potential customers through a defined sales cycle.
-However, now B2C (Business-to-Consumer) companies can also leverage the Sales Cloud.
+Initially, this Cloud was created for B2B (Business-to-Business) companies to guide potential customers through a defined sales cycle.
+However, B2C (Business-to-Consumer) companies can now leverage the Sales Cloud.